Due to the latest national lockdown, school is closed to most pupils. However, we are pleased to direct you to our suite of remote learning.

 Children have all be shown how to login to their Google Classroom, and the letter school has sent home has all of their other login details.

-We use a number of subscription services to enrich and extend children's education, and those links can be found here
+We also use a number of subscription services to enrich and extend children's education, and those links can be found here:

 We have also compiled this big list of free resources that you can access at home in order to support your child's further learning.

 While we are recommending these pages, channels and resources, we do not monitor them on a regular basis and therefore cannot guarantee what content is available on them - it is always the responsibility of the primary care giver to monitor children's use of the internet.

 When working online, children will need adult supervision.
 You would not let your child play with strangers in real life, please do not let this happen online.
 There are resources to help you keep safe:

 UK Safer Internet Centre - to report and remove harmful online content

 CEOP - for advice on making a report about online abuse

 It can be difficult to know where to start when looking for other online activities or information to complement the home learning offered from school.
 We have curated the list below to help take you to what we feel is some of the best content out there.